 The Playhouse takes the health and safety of our community very seriously and, and we’re committed to protecting our audiences, staff, artists, partners, and neighbors.
-Thus, in March we made the extraordinary step to put the Playhouse on pause and to postpone our 2020 season to 2021.
+Thus, in March of 2020, we made the extraordinary step to put the Playhouse on pause and to postpone our 2020 season to 2021.

 The Jason Robards Theatre and the Lucille Lortell White Barn are closed to the public.
 However, the outdoor areas of the lovely Howard J. Aibel Theater Center can still be enjoyed if we all follow safety protocols — wear a mask and stay at least six feet apart from those who are not in your family or bubble.
 Spend a few minutes in our front garden, play hopscotch in the parking lot, or have a quick bite on the patio.